KMaheshBhat/hami/current-activity.md

 - [ ] Replace `new LogResult(key)` with `new EnhancedLogResult({ resultKey: key })`
 - [ ] Replace `console.table(data)` with enhanced logger using `format: 'table'`
 - [ ] Replace `console.log(JSON.stringify(data))` with enhanced logger using `format: 'json'`
-- [ ] Test that output looks good and functionality is preserved
+- [ ] request user to test and ensure output looks good

 ## Usage Examples